tianrenz2/tianrenz2.github.io/about.md

 Software Engineer at SmartX [July 2019 - Now]

-[SmartX](https://www.smartx.com/global/) is a leading Hyperconverged Infrastructure(HCI) Company in China, where 996 (a stereotype of Chinese Internet companies) does not exist and people who work here are really really nice and passionate to technologies!
-What is HCI?
-Google it lol, the most famous American HCI companies you probably have heard of are Nutanix, NetApp.
+[SmartX](https://www.smartx.com/global/) is a leading Hyperconverged Infrastructure(HCI) Company.

-In SmartX, I have been working in the Distributed System Management Team called Tuna.
-We are building up a system that takes care of the clusters and automates a lot of operations for the clusters.
+In SmartX, I have been working on its self-developed enterprise virtualization platform [ELF](https://www.smartx.com/global/smtx-os/).
 <br/>
 <br/>